coq/coq/doc/sphinx/addendum/type-classes.rst

    Determines how much information is shown for typeclass resolution steps during search.
    1 is the default level.
 2 shows additional information such as tried tactics and shelving of goals.
-Setting this option also sets :flag:`Typeclasses Debug`.
+Setting this option to 1 or 2 turns on :flag:`Typeclasses Debug`; setting this option to 0 turns that option off.

 .. flag:: Refine Instance Mode